martinvirtel/newsmlg2-testdata/README.md

 This repository contains some test data so that you can familiarize yourself with what to expect when you get news from dpa.

+The authorative copy of this repository lives at https://github.com/dpa-newslab/newsmlg2-testdata

 ## How to start

 1. Read [IPTC.org's Quick Start PDF](https://www.iptc.org/std/NewsML-G2/latest/QuickStart-NewsML-G2-ItemBasics).

 2. Search for clues to fill in the blanks.
-For any instance of hard-to-understand XML metadata attribute, there is
+For any instance of a hard-to-understand XML metadata attribute, there is

  - either a NewsML G2 definition available in the [NewsML G2 catalog](https://www.iptc.org/std/catalog/).